Ulf Merbold: STS-9 Space Shuttle mission

 Merbold first flew to space on the STS-9 mission, which was also called Spacelab-1, aboard Space Shuttle Columbia.
-The mission's launch was planned for September 30, 1983, but this was postponed because of because of issues with a communications satellite.
-A second launch date was set for October 29, 1983, but was again postponed after problems with the exhaust nozzle on the right solid rocket booster.
-After repairs, the shuttle returned to the launch pad on November 8, 1983, and was launched from Kennedy Space Center Launch Complex 39A at 11:00 a.m.
-EST on November 28, 1983.
+The mission's launch was planned for 30 September 1983, but this was postponed because of issues with a communications satellite.
+A second launch date was set for 29 October 1983, but was again postponed after problems with the exhaust nozzle on the right solid rocket booster.
+After repairs, the shuttle returned to the launch pad on 8 November 1983, and was launched from Kennedy Space Center Launch Complex 39A at 11:00 a.m.
+EST on 28 November 1983.
 Merbold became the first non-US citizen to fly on a NASA space mission and also the first West German citizen in space.
 The mission was the first six-person spaceflight.

 During the mission, the shuttle crew worked in groups of three in 12-hour shifts, with a "red team" consisting of Young, Parker and Merbold, and a "blue team" with the other three astronauts.
 The "red team" worked from 9:00 p.m. to 9:00 a.m.
 EST. Young usually worked on the flight deck, and Merbold and Parker in the Spacelab.
 Merbold and Young became good friends.
 On the mission's first day, approximately three hours after takeoff and after the orbiter's payload bay doors had been opened, the crew attempted to open the hatch leading to Spacelab.
 At first, Garriott and Merbold could not open the jammed hatch; the entire crew took turns trying to open it without applying significant force, which might damage the door.
 They opened the hatch after 15 minutes.